akash-sr/handyScripts/ReadMe.md

 # handyScripts

-lockscreenSaver - to save Windows Lockscreen Images to a desired folder
+saveLockscreen 	- to save Windows Lockscreen images to a desired folder setupCF		- to setup files for Codeforces contests.